• Home

 Here’s what you can achieve in 3-4 months of systematic study:

-You will learn words and expressions needed in everyday life: numbers, days of the week, colors, food products, family members, everyday activities.
-You will also learn basic grammatical structures, such as the conjugation of verbs in the present tense, basic cases (nominative, accusative), questions, negations and simple sentences with adjectives and adverbs.
-Thanks to regular exercises, you will be able to independently build correct sentences and react in simple communication situations.
+You will learn words and expressions needed in everyday life: numbers, days of the week, colors, foods, family members, daily activities.
+You will also learn basic grammatical structures, such as the conjugation of verbs in the present tense, basic cases (nominative, accusative), questions, negations or simple sentences with adjectives and adverbs.

-You will learn to talk about yourself – your name, where you are from, what you do, what you like to do in your free time.
-You will be able to talk about your day, your weekend plans, your family or your favourite dishes.
-Such skills are the basis of every conversation – both in social and formal situations.
-You will also gain confidence that you can speak up and maintain a short conversation in Polish.
+You will learn to talk about yourself – what your name is, where you are from, what you do for a living, what you like to do in your free time.
+You will be able to talk about your day, your plans for the weekend, your family or your favorite foods.
+Such skills are the basis of any conversation – both in social and formal situations.

-You will start to function freely in public spaces.
-You will know how to ask for bread at a bakery, order coffee at a café, buy a ticket, ask about the time, book a doctor’s appointment or deal with a matter at the post office.
-Together with your teacher, you will practice such scenarios during the lesson – in the form of dialogues, language games or situational scenes.
-Thanks to this, you will learn to speak not only correctly, but also naturally and understandably to the interlocutor.
+Together with your teacher, you will practice such scenarios during lessons – in the form of dialogues, language games or situational scenes.
+In this way you will learn to speak not only correctly, but also naturally and understandably to the interlocutor.

-• Understanding basic dialogues and Polish subtitles
+• Understand basic dialogues and subtitles

-You will begin to understand typical messages and dialogues – both spoken and written.
+You will begin to understand typical communications and dialogues – both spoken and written.
 Examples?
-You will hear and understand questions such as: “What can I get you?”, “How much does it cost?”, “Would you like the bill?” or “Where do you live?”.
-You will be able to read a simple text message, a restaurant menu, a notice on a door or basic instructions in an office.
-With each week, your understanding of the Polish language – both listening and text – will improve.
+You will hear and understand questions such as: “What can I get you?”, “How much does it cost?”, “Do you want a bill?” or “Where do you live?”.
+You’ll be able to read a simple text message, a menu at a restaurant, a notice on a door, or basic instructions in an office.

 What else can you gain by choosing individual Polish lessons?